PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs

 \section{Experiments}

 In this section, we present the results of our experiments.
-We begin by outlining the implementation details followed by the results of the LLM judge evaluation.
-We then examine how the selected LLM judge rates various generative models for paraphrasing.
-Finally, we present the results of running PTEB across different embedding models.
-To analyse how well the results generalise to different tasks, we evaluate datasets across all MTEB tasks and include non-English languages.
+We begin by outlining the implementation details, followed by the results of the LLM judge evaluation.
+We then examine how the selected LLM judge rates various generative models for paraphrasing and use the best paraphraser for PTEB to evaluate various embedding models across STS and non-STS tasks as well as non-English languages.
+Finally, we validate PTEB using human evaluation and a prompt sensitivity analysis.